-To apply successfully, a candidate needs to fulfill not only the general entrance requirements but she or he also needs to write a meaningful proposal.
+To apply successfully, a candidate needs to fulfill the general entrance requirements and present a meaningful proposal.
 The proposal should

 - outline the guiding questions of the dissertation project while embedding them in current academic debates,

 - show that the dissertation will make an original and important contribution to a particular field of research,

 - list the source materials that will be used,

 - and provide a realistic timetable for the completion of the project.

 Applicants need a letter of intent from a professor at Heidelberg University stating his/her willingness to supervise the research project (check our faculty roster), and two letters of recommendation that not only assess the applicant’s academic qualifications but also evaluate the proposed dissertation project.

 Deadline for applications (classes start in October 2024): March 31, 2024